 The 'name' V will appear in the menu as the entity name and can be 8 character long.
-It is the second entity of the current dataset ('comp', default is '1').
-The other parameters are optional:
+It is the second entity (component) of the current dataset (default is '1').
+The third and following parameters can be omitted for a scalar.

+- name: entity name

+- comp: entity nr (component)

 - type: Mathematical data type (scalar:1, vector:2, matrix:4, etc.)

 - row: sub-component index or row number

 - column: column number if matrix